skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 are.
 The sails are tied up and everyone else is sent below.

 Skeeve begins offering random spells he can do.
-None of them are "make the storm go away", so the captain sends him below-decks with the rest.
+None of them are "make the storm go away," so the captain sends him below-decks with the rest.
 Thordek and Thu'fir have no trouble keeping the ship on course.

 Night falls.
 Inorem stands just inside the door and runs the damage